nmoskaleva/dfs-trucreds-hackathon-1/issuer/README.md

 ## Gather information

-There are several pieces of information which you will need to get from Avast in order to write your custom issuer web application.
+There are several pieces of information which you will need to get in order to write your custom issuer web application.

 1. If you do not yet have a team DOMAIN_DID and X_API_KEY, send an email of the following form to natalia.moskaleva@avast.com: